Whether or not Swedish Fish are vegan depends on how strict of a vegan you are.

-Obviously unhealthy, but to most people those look vegan.
-As a side note, carnauba wax comes from a plant, some wax is vegan friendly.
+I’ve highlighted the ingredients I’m most concerned are not vegan.
+As a side note, carnauba wax is a beeswax alternative that comes from a plant, some wax is vegan friendly.

 I’ve written a detailed guide to whether or not artificial colorings are vegan, but the gist of it is that those artificial colors in particular are all frequently tested on animals.
 (Mice, rats, dogs, and more).

 To ethical vegans, these dyes are not vegan friendly, and personally I don’t consider Swedish Fish to be vegan.

 I don’t think it’s safe to conclude that Swedish Fish are vegan.

 The sugar may be vegan-friendly, and then it comes down to your personal views on artificial colors.